geopm/geopm/service/docs/source/geopmlaunch.1.rst

                            override any value currently set in the environment.
                            See the :ref:`ENVIRONMENT section of
                            geopm(7)<geopm.7:Environment>`.
---geopm-hyperthreads-disable  Prevent the launcher from trying to use
+--geopm-hyperthreads-disable  .. _geopm-hyperthreads-disable option:

-                              hyperthreads for pinning purposes when attempting
+                              Prevent the launcher from trying to use hyperthreads for pinning purposes when attempting
                               to satisfy the MPI ranks / OMP threads configuration specified.
 This is done for both the controller and the application.
 An error is raised if the launcher cannot satisfy the current request without hyperthreads.
---geopm-ctl-disable  Used to allow passing the command through to the
+--geopm-ctl-disable  .. _geopm-ctl-disable option:

-                     underlying launcher.
+                     Used to allow passing the command through to the underlying launcher.
 By default, ``geopmlaunch`` will
                      launch the GEOPM runtime in process mode.
 When this option is specified, the GEOPM runtime will not be launched.
---geopm-ompt-disable  Disable OMPT detection of OpenMP regions.
-See the
+--geopm-ompt-disable  .. _geopm-ompt-disable option:

-                      INTEGRATION WITH OMPT section of :doc:`geopm(7) <geopm.7>` for more information about OpenMP region detection.
+                      Disable OMPT detection of OpenMP regions.
+See the INTEGRATION WITH OMPT section of :doc:`geopm(7) <geopm.7>` for more information about OpenMP region detection.